alextsigonias/starter-academic/content/authors/admin/_index.md

 You can find a copy of my CV [here](uploads/CV.pdf) *(last update: May 2023)*.

-**I am on the job market looking for research/applied scientist or postdoc positions in industry.
-If you feel I could be a good fit for your company/team, please reach out!**
+[//]: # (**I am on the job market looking for research/applied scientist or postdoc positions in industry.
+If you feel I could be a good fit for your company/team, please reach out!**)